hanatos/vkdt/src/pipe/modules/hilite/readme.md

 ## technical

-recunstruction runs in two steps: blur and combine.
+reconstruction runs in two steps: blur and combine.

 the blur is clipping aware, i.e. it disregards clipped pixels and renormalises results to include only unclipped pixel values.